Top Resources for Construction Project Managers

 Life is unpredictable, just like construction projects.
 What separates an average construction manager from a great one is the ability to recognize that.

 That being said, some risks are incredibly difficult to identify and mitigate.
-Construction project managers ahead of the game will think about solutions to reduce this risk – including technology that incorporates artificial intelligence and machine learning.
+PMs ahead of the game will think about solutions to reduce this risk – including technology that incorporates artificial intelligence and machine learning.

 4. Entrepreneurial Qualities